Meet Our Administration

 I’m a D.C. native and happy to be working in the community where I grew up.
 Snowboarding and scuba diving are two big passions of mine.
 I’ve had all kinds of pets in life, but currently I care for 3 dogs, a cat, and 2 chinchillas!
 I am lucky to have found a home where my heart and career can thrive.

-Sara Crosman, Communications and Client Advocacy Manager
+Communications & Client Advocacy Manager

 I grew up in the Philadelphia suburbs where I was always surrounded by pets.
 Dogs, cats, birds, fish, hamsters, guinea pigs – you name it!
 A career in the veterinary world almost seemed inevitable.